mirzafahmi/MokTeh-Hindun-s-Homestay/README.md

 ## Disclaimer
 - The images used on this website are for educational purposes and do not accurately represent the actual homestay.
 They are courtesy of https://unsplash.com.
 - For an optimal experience, we recommend using a desktop browser.
+- Note that sometimes it will have slight delay (~15 seconds) for some content to load due to free tier deployment service.